 - Frequently Asked Questions

-- The Program Director/Principal Investigator (PD/PI) should have the skills, knowledge, and resources necessary to organize and implement a high quality research program.
-The PD/PI must hold a peer-reviewed independent cancer-focused R01, or R01-like, research funding at the time the T32 application is submitted and awarded.
+- The contact training Program Director/Principal Investigator (PD/PI) should have the skills, knowledge, and resources necessary to organize and implement a high-quality research training program.
+The contact PD/PI must hold a peer-reviewed independent cancer-focused R01, or R01-like, research funding at the time the T32 application is submitted and awarded.

-- The faculty members are expected to have peer-reviewed independent R01, or R01-like research support.
-New and Early Stage Investigators with no such funding may serve as co-mentors.
+- The faculty/mentors/preceptors are expected to have peer-reviewed independent R01 or R01-like research support.
+New and Early Stage Investigators with no such funding or training track record may serve as co-mentors.

 - For the NCI T32, R01-like research funding includes peer-reviewed research grants from other federal sources and private foundations.
 The award duration must be for at least 3 years with a minimum of $150,000 direct costs per year.
 Grants under a no-cost extension do not qualify.

-- PI change or mentor addition requires program director's review and approval.
+- Mentor addition requires Program Director's review and approval.

 - Only the reappointment of current trainees is allowed under a no-cost extension.

 - The Statement of Appointment Form (PHS2271) must be submitted for each trainee, each year prior to or at the time of appointment.
 A Payback Agreement (PHS6031, revised 9/93) must be submitted for all postdoctoral trainees beginning their initial Kirschstein-NRSA appointment.
 No stipend or other allowances may be paid until the submission of the proper forms.
 Failure to submit these forms within 90 days of the start date for the appointment may result in an expenditure disallowance or a delay in continued funding.
 Completed trainee forms must be submitted electronically via xTrain.

 - Termination Notice must be submitted immediately through xTrain upon completion of the Trainee's appointment.

 For information regarding policies and/or guidance in preparing an application for the T32 Award, contact: